basharfkhan/Predictive_Modelling_for_Agriculture/README.md

-# 🌱 Soil Measures Analysis
+# 🌱 Predicitve Modelling for Agriculture
 ![Farmer in a field](farmer_in_a_field.jpg)

 ## 📖 Overview